rcolomina/optimizing-py-pandas/README.md

 Compiling results from text memory profiles produced before it can be created a table summarising memory % in order to compare them each other.
 The methods that have been evaluated to minimise memory on pandas data frames concatenations are the followings

-* M-0 Original
+* M-0 Accumulating Data Frames in Pairs
-* M-1 Pre-Allocation
+* M-1 Pre-Allocating the whole Data Frame
-* M-2 Lambda and Reduce
+* M-2 Lambda and Reduce in formation
 * M-3 Binary Buffering and Dask
-* M-4 Generator
+* M-4 Providing Generator as input

 At follows a summary of the memory profiles of these methods during pandas data frame creation.